-The accounting method for business segments reported is substantially the same as the accounting method adopted for preparing the consolidated financial statements.
-Intersegment revenue and transfers are mainly based on market prices and manufacturing costs.
+The accounting method for business segments reported is substantially the same as the accounting method adopted for preparing the consolidated financial statements which is described in the outline of Note "3 Significant Accounting Policies".
+Inter-segment revenue and transfers are mainly based on market prices and manufacturing costs.
 The total of segment income (loss) after adjustment agreed with operating profit (loss) in the consolidated statement of income.